-- 32.1 a) Two free practice sessions (P1 and P2), each lasting one and a half hours and separated by at least two and a half hours, will take place the day after initial scrutineering. - b) A further free practice session (P3), lasting one hour and starting no less than eighteen and a half hours after the end of P2, will take place the day before the race.
+- 32.1 a) Two free practice sessions (P1 and P2), each lasting one and a half hours and separated by at least two and a half hours, will take place on the second day of the Event. - b) A further free practice session (P3), lasting one hour and starting no less than eighteen and a half hours after the end of P2, will take place the day before the race.